WebFreak001/mir-toml/README.md

 - mixing structs (tables) and other values in arrays will throw an exception at runtime if tables don't come first
     - to fix this, annotate with `@tomlInlineArray` or change type to `TomlInlineArray!(T[])`
 - string types can be enforced using `@tomlLiteralString` (`'string'`), `@tomlMultilineString` (`"""string"""`) or `@tomlMultilineLiteralString` (`'''string'''`) - however note that runtime exceptions may occur if they are not representable
+- putting regular fields of a struct after table fields (struct members) will break at runtime
+    - planned to be fixed, to support conversion between formats, but for now not supported
+    - for serialization of D datatypes you can simply move your fields around to have the proper output, but you can't enforce this e.g. for parsed JSON

+Deserializer:
+- based on the `toml` library, which doesn't keep ordering of maps
+- only deserializes values, does not keep track of aesthetic things like which tables were inlined, how numbers and strings are serialized
+    - might want to somehow support this with annotations in the future